Berlin revels in its brainy reputation. A center of intellectual discussion. A place for debate. A literary capital.

 While many bookstores have foreign-language books from English to French to Spanish to Turkish and can order special requests, English bookshops in Berlin offer the best selection.
 Here is an extensive list of the best English-language bookstores in Berlin.

 Shakespeare & Sons is less the stiff English shop its name indicates and more a Bohemian book-lovers' dream.
 There are stacks of Eastern European literature in English, one of the best French-language sections and plenty of philosophy books to keep visitors scratching their head over brainy debates.
-Refer to their events calendar for readings and concerts.
+Refer to Shakespeare & Sons' events calendar for readings and concerts.

 The eclectic store and its owner, British expat Sophie Raphaeline, have an almost cult following.
 People gather here for everything from concerts to quiz nights.